ahmetenesdur/certificate-dapp/README.md

 # Paribu Hub - Smart Contract & Solidity Practicum Final Case

 ## Certificate dApp

-Certificate is a project built on top of Goerli test network and The Graph, that allows users to create, view new certifying.
-They can also buy coffee to each other.
+I started my final case project with this project (https://github.com/ahmetenesdur/confesster-dapp) and it has evolved into the project you are currently reviewing.
+If you wish, you can also review this project.

+The certificate project allows users to create a certificate that is linked to their Ethereum address and can be used to prove ownership of a digital asset.
+The project also provides a platform for users to view and manage their certificates, as well as view the transactions that have taken place on the network.
+Additionally, users can buy coffee for each other using the certificates, which is an innovative way of incentivizing people to use the network.

 ##### The project is built using the following technologies:

-NextJS, ChakraUI, Solidity, Hardhat, Ether.js, Alchemy API, IPFS - Web3 Storage, The Graph, Etherscan, and Goerli Testnet.
+NextJS, ChakraUI, Solidity, Hardhat, Ether.js, Alchemy API, IPFS - Web3 Storage, The Graph, Etherscan and Goerli Testnet.

 To see the project in action, visit the following link: